 That said, all 3 have picked the raw meaty bones out of their bowls and eaten them either next to their bowls (Missy & Buzz) or several feet away (Wally).

-Thankfully, there’s an easy fix for this (messy) problem.
+Thankfully, there are 5 easy fixes for this (messy) problem.

 The first option is sort of a no-brainer.
 Feed your dog on a floor that’s easy to clean.